+Table 3 Relevant Desired Outcome

+Desired Outcome Desired Outcome

+Rural Living

-Desired Outcome Rural Living DO1 A spacious and secluded residential lifestyle within semi-rural or semi-natural environments, providing opportunities for a range of low-intensity rural activities and home-based business activities that complement that lifestyle choice.
-A zone supporting the economic prosperity of South Australia primarily through the production, processing, storage and distribution of primary produce, forestry, and the generation of energy from renewable sources.
+DO1 A spacious and secluded residential lifestyle within semi-rural or semi-natural environments, providing opportunities for a range of low-intensity rural activities and home-based business activities that complement that lifestyle choice.

+Rural zone

+DO1 A zone supporting the economic prosperity of South Australia primarily through the production processing, storage and distribution of primary proforestry, and the generation of energy from renew sources.

 DO2 A zone supporting the economic prosperity of South Australia primarily through the production, processing, storage and distribution of primary produce, forestry and the generation of energy from renewable sources.

+Neighbourhood zone

-Neighbourhood zone DO1 Housing supports a range of needs and complements the existing local context.
+DO1 Housing supports a range of needs and complements the existing local context.
 Services and community facilities contribute to making a convenient place to live without compromising the residential amenity and character of the neighbourhood.

-Strategic Employment zone DO1 The provision and protection of land for the extraction, production or processing of a mineral, extractive or petroleum resource.
+Strategic Employment zone

+DO1 The provision and protection of land for the extraction, production or processing of a mineral, extractive or petroleum resource.